OpenMendel/MendelIHT.jl/docs/src/index.md

 + Optional acceleration (debias) step to dramatically improve speed.
 + Ability to explicitly incorporate weights for predictors.
 + Ability to enforce within and between group sparsity.
++ Estimates nuisance parameter for negative binomial regression using Newton or MM algorithm.
 + Excellent flexibility to handle different data structures and complements well with other Julia packages.

 ## Manual Outline